ENTRY REQUIREMENTS - VISAS & PASSPORTS

 FLIGHTS TO & WITHIN ICELAND

-There are several flights, many on a daily basis in summer, from a number of major European and North American gateways to Keflavik International Airport in Iceland.
-Please note that some flight routes are summer-only; we recommend checking with the airlines for flight availability and timetables.
+There is an ever-growing number of direct flights from European and North American cities to Keflavik International Airport in Iceland.
+Please note that some flight routes are seasonal, so we recommend checking with the airlines for flight availability and timetables.

 ARRIVING IN ICELAND